gazpachu/joanmira/pages/blog/2016-01-18---javascript-understanding-the-weird-parts/index.md

 ### Lecture 28: Default values

-When we use functions with parameters, if we don't pass the parameters when we call the function, these get initialised to undefined and that's it.
+When we use functions with parameters, if we don't pass the parameters when we call the function, these get initialized to undefined and that's it.
 But there's a neat trick to override this:

 ```javascript